JR-Mitchell/advent-of-code-2022-jrm/notes/notes/daily.day5.md

 `" ?[ %[ ][ A-Z ][ %] ]" ?`

 Another thing that I didn't consider is that the first number in a move command - i.e `"move a from b to c"` - could be more than a single digit.

+### Part 2
+Part 2 should be fairly simple to implement.
+We just need to change the `executeMove()` method to retain order when moving.